MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Window.md

 ### activate-focus

-The *activate-focus* signal is a [keybinding signal](https://developer.gnome.org/gtk3/3.24/gtk3-Bindings.html#GtkBindingSignal) which gets emitted when the user activates the currently focused widget of *window*.
+The *activate-focus* signal is a [keybinding signal](https://developer.gnome.org/gtk3/3.24/gtk3-Bindings.html#GtkBindingSignal) which gets emitted when the user activates the currently focused widget of *$window*.

     method handler (
       Gnome::GObject::Object :widget($window),